A Beginners Guide To Cron Jobs - OSTechNix

 Cron is one of the most useful utility that you can find in any Unix-like operating system.
-It is used to schedule commands at a specific time.
-These scheduled commands or tasks are known as “Cron Jobs”.
+Cron is used to schedule commands at a specific time.
+These scheduled commands or tasks are known as "Cron Jobs".
 Cron is generally used for running scheduled backups, monitoring disk space, deleting files (for example log files) periodically which are no longer required, running system maintenance tasks and a lot more.
-In this brief guide, we will see the basic usage of Cron Jobs in Linux.
+In this brief guide, we will see the basic usage of Cron Jobs in Linux with examples.

 The typical format of a cron job is: